 This fire and wind was not natural.
 They were completely supernatural.
 Acts 2:1 tells us where the wind and fire came from.
 “Suddenly a sound like the blowing of a violent wind came FROM HEAVEN.”
 It did not come from earth.

 These are common indications of the presence of God in Scripture.
 Fire also represents the presence of God.
 God often manifests himself in fire in the Bible.
 The Bible describes God as “a consuming fire” (Hebrews 12:29).

 God appeared to Moses in a burning bush.
 There was fire on Mount Sinai when God gave the Ten Commandments.
 A pillar of fire led the Israelites as well to guide the Israelites.

-On Pentecost, the Holy Spirit came and He came in a brand new way than he ever did before.
+On Pentecost, the Holy Spirit came and He came in way that He never came before.

 And I will ask the Father, and he will give you another Advocate to help you and be with you FOREVER— the Spirit of truth.
 (John 14:17).